The local Tb theorem with rough test functions: Technical outline

 Similarly, applying \eqref{eq:afterBabyTb1} to $g=b_{Q_0}$ and an arbitrary $f\in L^{s'}(Q_0)$ of norm $1$, we obtain

 The above reasoning applies to any cube $Q$ in place of $Q_0$.
 Hence, for every $Q$, there exists a function $b_Q$ with

 In other words, there exists an $(\infty,s)$ accretive system for the original operator $T$ and its adjoint $T^*$ on all dyadic cubes.
-By a standard stopping time construction, for any $Q_0$, we can extract $(\infty,s)$ accretive systems for $T$ and $T^*$ on sparse subcubes of $Q_0$.
-By Proposition~\ref{prop:WBP} (the case of stopping time restrictions of accretive systems on all dyadic cubes), the weak boundedness property \eqref{eq:WBP} holds for $T$ and these accretive systems
+By a standard stopping time construction, for any $Q_0$, we can extract $(\infty,s)$ accretive systems for $T$ and $T^*$ on sparse subcubes of $Q_0$: {Indeed, let $\mathscr Q_1$ consist of the maximal dyadic subcubes $Q\subseteq Q_0$ that satisfy at least one of the conditions